Bricktech2000/Atto-8/spec/microcomputer.md

 ## Overview

 The Atto-8 microcomputer is a minimalist computer based on the Atto-8 microprocessor, as defined in [/spec/microprocessor.md](../spec/microprocessor.md).
-It equips the processor with a clock, memory, a display, and a pair of D-pad controllers.
+It equips the processor with a clock, memory, standard input/output, a display, and a pair of D-pad controllers.
 It is designed to be a simple system that takes full advantage of the Atto-8 microprocessor.
 It is intended to be used as a learning tool for students and hobbyists, and as a basis for more complex computers.

 ## Features

 - 100kHz clock
 - 256 bytes of memory
+- Standard input/output
 - 16x16 pixel display
 - Two D-pad controllers

+## Standard Input/Output

+The Atto-8 supports standard input/output through the _input buffer_, a byte located at address `0x00`.
+Standard input and standard output are buffered in hardware; reading from the input buffer will return the next byte from `stdin`, and writing to the input buffer will send the byte to `stdout`.
+If `stdin` is empty, reading from the input buffer will fall back to returning controller states.
+Writes and reads to to address `0x00` are intercepted by the microcomputer, and, therefore, the input buffer does not behave like other memory regions.

+On startup, `stdin` is initialized with the contents of memory address `0x00`.
+That is, the first read from address `0x00` will return the byte located at address `0x00`, and subsequent reads will return either bytes from standard input or controller states.

 ## Display